alpha74/CUDA_basics/1_hello_world/README.md

 ## 3. __global__ void kernel():
 - __global__ keyword tells the compiler that this function needs to be compiled with CUDA compiler.
 - This is a declaration of the function.
-- Thhe function is defined after main().
+- The function is defined after main().

 ## 4. kernel<<<1,1>>> :